-A vehicle has around 30,000 working parts both big and small.
+A vehicle has about 30,000 functioning parts, both large and small.

-With so many parts it should not be surprising that some parts wear out over time and need replacement.
-The highest concentration of wear in a vehicle is in its engine.
-Since the engine heats up and creates a lot of pressure, some components are bound to lose integrity.
+With so many parts, it should come as no surprise that some parts wear out over time and need to be replaced.
+The highest concentration of wear in a vehicle is found in the engine.
+As the engine heats up and generates a lot of pressure, some components inevitably lose their integrity.

 Valve seals are one such component that can be adversely affected by the heat and pressure of an engine.

 The Function of a Valve Seal

 A valve is responsible for regulating the amount of fuel and air entering the combustion chamber of an engine.
 Since the combustion chamber is under pressure, its contents search for an escape route after each cycle.
 It is possible that the combustion gases escape into the valves and mix with the fuel.
 To prevent this, valve sleeves are used.
 It is also possible that the engine oil circulating through the system is sucked into the valve chamber.

 To prevent this, valve seals are used to shut off the passage of the oil.
 The valve seals are made of high-quality hardened rubber that maintains pressure in the combustion chamber and prevents foreign matter from entering the system.
 Over time, these seals deteriorate and your engine begins to feel the effects.
 As a driver, you should be aware of when this happens.
 Fortunately, there are some signs that can help you detect valve seal failure.

 1. Residual Oil on the Engine

 A failure of the valve seal is easy to detect when you start a cold engine.
 When you start your car after a long time, take a look under the valve cover and at the top of the engine head.
 There should be residual oil there, which must have got over there because of a leaking valve seal.
 In addition, you will also see a thick white cloud of smoke from your car’s exhaust when the engine is cold started, which largely means that the valve seals of your engine have been damaged.